Get App

 4. Fasting

 Kali Maa fasting day typically lasts from sunrise to sunset.
 However, people eat “Prasad” or “Paran” to break the fast after a long day.
 People consider it blessed and offer it to the deity during the puja.
-The cook prepares the meal using vegetarian ingredients and avoids using onion or garlic.
+The cook prepares the meal using vegetarian ingredients and avoids onion or garlic.

 5. Crushing of Bitter Berry